Louisville braces for another night of unrest amid nationwide protests over Breonna Taylor ruling

 "They shot innocent people already," he said.
 "Don't act like they won't do it."

 Elsewhere in the city, protesters moved onto Interstate 40 and blocked traffic while chanting: "Breonna Taylor!"
-Images and videos postd online appeared to show some protesters damaging property, including a library window.
+Images and videos posted online appeared to show some protesters damaging property, including a library window.
+In one video, a police officer can be heard saying the library was set on fire.

 City officials have ordered a curfew from 9 p.m. through 6:30 a.m. through the weekend in anticipation of the kind of unrest that occurred Wednesday night after a grand jury declined to indict three police officers in the police shooting death of Taylor.